Birthstone information

 Cool ocean blues...

-Cool, oceanic tones for March babies, aquamarine’s name is derived from aqua (water) and marina (of the sea).
-Aquamarine is the transparent blue to green variety of beryl and may be found as large flawless crystals, some of which have been cut and polished into amazing sculptural objects.
+Cool, oceanic tones for March babies, aquamarine’s name is derived from aqua (water) & marina (of the sea).
+Aquamarine is the transparent blue to green variety of beryl & may be found as large flawless crystals, some of which have been cut and polished into amazing sculptural objects.

 Queen Victoria was an aquamarine fan but in Victorian times they favoured the darker, greenish-blue stones.
 The current fashion is for a lighter blue stone which can be produced by heat treating greenish-blue stones.
 This beautiful stone can also be occasionally found displaying a cat’s-eye (chatoyancy) or star (asterism) optical effect which occur when white light reflects from numerous tiny, oriented needle-like inclusions – that would be a very special gift for a March baby!